greglyon/CCES-Data/ccesdata_environment.md

 In this post, I will walk you through a short exploratory data analysis---everything from cleaning the data to visualizing the results with a nice clean plot---using R and CCES data.
 We'll see how to clean data, merge multiple datasets, conduct subgroup analyses, and how to present the findings in a clear and appealing way.

 All the code used for the analysis is available on this page.
-The CCES datasets are publicly available and can be downloaded at the survey's Dataverse page found [here](https://cces.gov.harvard.edu/data).
+The CCES datasets are publicly available and can be downloaded at the survey's Dataverse page found <a href="https://cces.gov.harvard.edu/data" target="_blank">here</a>.

 ## Workflow